 - When you get home, immediately wash all your cloths on 140F minimum high heat (fabric permitting)

 - Most important, don’t bring home a mattress that has been used by unknown sources.

 Why isn’t the Government doing more to prevent infestations?

 Actually, they are and according to the EPA on bed bugs and infestations, have awarded more than half a million dollars to universities and agencies in hopes a way to eliminate these bugs once and for all will be discovered.

 They have also created the Inter-agency Bed Bug Task Force that includes the CDC, Department of Health, USDA, Housing and of course, the EPA which created an entire site dedicated to educating people about bed bugs; however, they are limited on DIY information and lean toward hiring professional exterminators.

 There are thousands of comments on this site and many complain of outrageous costs, some of up to $5,000 for serious home infestations.
-The average reported by visitors for heat treatment is around $1,800 per visit and often, there are no guarantees.
-We’ve also have an incredible number of complaints that the pest control company ended up with the victim’s cash and left the infestation intact.
+The average fee reported by visitors for heat treatment is around $1,800 per visit and often, there are no guarantees.

-Perhaps you can help identify the bug bite left by a visitor or know of pest control method not mentioned?
+Perhaps you can help identify the bug bite left by a visitor, know of pest control method not mentioned, or have a story to share?
 If so, please leave a comment and help out.
 Bedbug infestation is a frightening experience and knowing that others have been down the same road can really help, so please comment whenever possible.